China, U.S. to hold next round of trade talks in late August

 Having made little progress in the previous meetings, the White House said on Aug.
 3 that the United States is open to further talks with China on how to resolve the festering trade dispute.

-News of the talks boosted China’s yuan currency and its stock markets, which have been hit hard by negative sentiment related to the trade war and a slowing domestic economy.
+The news of the upcoming talks helped Chinese stocks pare losses, with the Shanghai Composite Index .SSEC and Hong Kong's Hang Seng index .HSI both down 0.4 percent, having fallen as much as 1.9 percent and 1.7 percent, respectively, in early trading on Thursday.

+U.S. futures also gained, as Dow e-minis .1YMc1 rose as much as 0.5 percent on the news, though they later trimmed some of those gains.

-The offshore Chinese yuan CNH=D3 rose briefly on the news against the dollar, strengthening to a high of 6.9165 before paring gains.
+The offshore Chinese yuan CNH=D3 rose briefly against the dollar, strengthening to a high of 6.9165 before wilting.

-Chinese stocks also reversed losses Thursday morning after the announcement of further trade talks.
-The SCI 300 Index .CSI000300 was up 0.59 percent by mid-morning, having fallen as much as 1.8 percent shortly after open.

-U.S. futures also gained, as Dow e-minis 1YMc1 gained 0.45 percent on the news.

-Easing trade tensions helped lift Chinese copper futures SCFcv1 off 14-month lows.
-Worries about damage to the global economy from the dispute have hurt prices, which hit their lowest since June 2017 overnight.

-Prices of Chinese farm goods fell amid hopes that supplies of U.S. soybeans, used to make cooking oil and animal feed, may resume if talks bring an end to the dispute.
+Easing trade tensions helped lift Chinese copper futures SCFcv1 off 14-month lows, while prices of Chinese farm goods fell amid hopes that supplies of U.S. soybeans, used to make cooking oil and animal feed, may resume if disputes are resolved.

-Unless there is some breakthrough the United States and China are preparing to a next round of retaliatory levies, having implemented tariffs on $34 billion of each other’s exports on July 6.

-Washington is due to activate additional tariffs on $16 billion of Chinese goods on Aug.
-23, and Beijing has said it will respond in kind.
+The United States and China implemented tariffs on $34 billion of each other’s exports on July 6 and barring some breakthrough another tit-for-tat exchange is likely when Washington imposes additional tariffs on $16 billion of Chinese goods next week.

 Separately, China has said it is prepared to put additional tariffs on 5,207 goods imported from the United States with a total value of $60 billion, ranging from liquefied natural gas to some aircraft.